What Does a Movie Animal Trainer Do?

 In addition to knowledge and experience specific to animal behavior and training, there are several soft skills that can help movie animal trainers succeed in the business.

 - Patience: The positive reinforcement necessary to mold animal behavior takes time.
-It's not possible to simply explain to animal what to do, so trainers need to work with animals step by step to learn new tasks and behaviors.
+It's not possible to explain to the animal what to do, so trainers need to work with animals step by step to learn new tasks and behaviors.

 - Compassion: To build trust with animals, trainers must genuinely care about their well-being and work to care for them.